" "

 How to File a Complaint

-Patients or their representatives can report safety concerns to TJC through several methods:
+Patients or family members can report safety concerns to TJC through several methods:

 • Online Submission: The preferred and most direct method is via TJC's online submission form, which allows for timely receipt and review of concerns.